Ongoing research projects

 We are improving volumetric and cortical segmentation and registration methods for ex vivo scans in FreeSurfer

-Supported by BRAIN Initiative grant 1RF1MH123195 (PIs: Iglesias, Fischl)
+Supported by the BRAIN Initiative (NIH grant 1RF1MH123195, PIs: Iglesias, Fischl)

 Diagnosing the undiagnosable: studies of Alzheimer disease mimics and confounders via ‘neuropathometry’ of dissection photos with 3D scanning